-- Help your Troop and its patrols to sign up for activities. - Help you understand Camp program and how to take advantage of its features. - Help you secure Campsite equipment. - Assist with developing the leadership skills of your Patrol Leader and Senior Patrol Leader. - Help arrange inter-Troop activities such as Campfires, games, etc. - Work with Adult Leaders to resolve any problems that may arise during the week. - Encourage Troop and patrol spirit through development of flags, yells, and songs.
+- Help you understand Camp program and how to take advantage of its features. - Help you secure Campsite equipment. - Assist with developing the leadership skills of your Patrol Leader and Senior Patrol Leader. - Help arrange inter-Troop activities such as Campfires, games, etc. - Work with Adult Leaders to resolve any problems that may arise during the week.